 Intellectual Property and Technology Transactions

-The IP and technology transactions practice at Hunton Andrews Kurth offers clients in-depth legal and technical insight based on the firm’s extensive experience drafting and negotiating complex IP and technology agreements.
+Offering extensive experience and in-depth legal and technical insight drafting and negotiating complex IP and technology agreements.

 Overview

-From assisting clients in navigating technology issues in strategic mergers and acquisitions to helping an emerging company with its first intellectual property license agreement, Hunton lawyers possess the unique complement of technical knowledge and business acumen necessary to provide domestic and international transactional representation in complex intellectual property and technology-related transactions.
+From assisting clients navigating technology issues in strategic M&A to helping an emerging company with its first IP license agreement, Hunton’s intellectual property and technology transactions team possesses the unique complement of technical knowledge and business acumen necessary to provide domestic and international transactional representation in complex IP and technology-related transactions.

-Our lawyers understand the relevant legal issues, the essential contract terms, the scope of the intellectual property and technology rights being granted, and our clients’ business objectives.
-We also understand the technology itself—many of our lawyers hold undergraduate and graduate degrees in scientific and engineering disciplines, and have worked as engineers and scientists prior to working in the legal field.
-In addition to their years in private practice, a number of our partners and senior counsel have held senior management positions—including serving as chief IP counsel and as leaders in the offices of general counsel—in some of the world’s most innovative companies.
-When intellectual property issues overlap with other business and regulatory concerns, we take full advantage of the experience of our lawyers in related areas, such as privacy and cybersecurity, corporate, antitrust, tax, bankruptcy, and litigation.
+We understand the relevant legal issues, essential contract terms, scope of the IP and technology rights being granted, and our clients’ business objectives.
+We also understand technology itself—many of our lawyers hold undergraduate and graduate degrees in scientific and engineering disciplines, and have worked as engineers and scientists prior to working in the legal field.
+In addition to years in private practice, a number of our lawyers have held senior management positions—including serving as chief IP counsel and as leaders in offices of general counsel—in some of the world’s most innovative companies.
+And when intellectual property issues overlap with other business and regulatory concerns, we take full advantage of the experience of our lawyers in related areas, such as privacy and cybersecurity, corporate, antitrust, tax, and bankruptcy.

-Our intellectual property and technology transactions lawyers work closely with our clients to ensure that each client’s intellectual property strategy is fully integrated with their business and legal goals.
-We have successfully represented clients in intellectual property and technology transactions involving medical devices, pharmaceuticals, bioinformatics, financial services, telecommunications, electronics, and industrial equipment, among other industries and our lawyers and practice are routinely recognized for their experience in this area by publications such as The Legal 500 United States, IAM Patent 1000, and Managing Intellectual Property.
+Our IP and technology transactions lawyers work closely with our clients to ensure that each client’s intellectual property strategy is fully integrated with their business and legal goals.
+We represent clients in IP and technology transactions involving AI, consumer products, medical devices, bioinformatics, financial services, telecommunications, electronics, and industrial equipment, among other areas, and we have been repeatedly recognized for our experience in this area by Legal 500, IAM Patent, IAM Strategy, and Managing Intellectual Property.

 We have successfully negotiated a broad range of agreements, including: